WTMC Basic Snowcraft

 • Be club volunteers; not professional instructors with formal teaching qualifications.

-While you will have all-season gear suitable for tramping in rough conditions – including the Tararua Ranges when the weather is not so great! – we also understand that you may not have your own helmet, crampons, axe, shovel & probe at this time, and these things can be rented from the club stores for a very small cost.
+While you will have all-season gear suitable for tramping in rough conditions – including the Tararua Ranges when the weather is not so great! – we also understand that you may not have your own helmet, crampons, axe, shovel & probe at this time, and these things will be provided by the club and included within the course fee.

 While instructors will make every effort to look out for your health and safety, this is primarily your responsibility.
 You cannot use our Snowcraft course as credits for any NCEA or other educational programme.
 If you want to do a professionally run course we recommend contacting a professional alpine instruction company.